skg-if/extensions/docs/index.md

 Comprehensive online documentation for extensions is essential, stating the targeted SKG-IF version(s), the entities they enrich, any new entities introduced, and a detailed description of properties.
 This documentation ensures clarity, transparency, and consistency in the development and implementation of extensions.
 Once a new extension reaches the expected level of maturity, it will be listed in the section ["Endorsed extensions”](https://skg-if.github.io/extensions/#list-of-supported-extensions) down below.

+**Important:** in order to prevent clashing with other extensions, an extension should specify an agreed namespace to be used as a prefix for introduced entities, properties, relations and API specifications (i.e., methods and HTTP parameters).

 ## Extension lifecycle